r1de/KG6WXC-meshmap/WIP-INSTALL.md

 ```
 Once the cloning operation is complete, the application files will be under a folder called `KG6WXC-meshmap`

->**Hint:** You can also get have it copy to a directory of your choice:
+>**Hint:** You can also have `git` clone to a directory of your choice:
->`git clone https://github.com/r1de/KG6WXC-meshmap.git meshmap` - copy files to a directory called "meshmap".
+>`git clone https://github.com/r1de/KG6WXC-meshmap.git meshmap` - use a directory called "meshmap".
->`git clone https://github.com/r1de/KG6WXC-meshmap.git .` - copy the files to the _current_ directory.
+>`git clone https://github.com/r1de/KG6WXC-meshmap.git .` - use the _current_ directory.

 The MariaDB SQL database and user will need to be created before configuring and running the back end for the first time:
 ```